0day-ci/linux/Documentation/process/deprecated.rst

 allocations could lead to linear overflows of heap memory and other misbehaviors.
 (One exception to this is literal values where the compiler can warn if they might overflow.
-Though using literals for arguments as suggested below is also harmless.)
+Though using literals for arguments as suggested below is also harmless.
+So, the preferred way in these cases is to refactor the code to keep the open-coded math idiom out.)

 For example, do not use ``count * size`` as an argument, as in::